See procedure Monitoring and managing cases awaiting allocation for tasks that must be undertaken in relation to cases awaiting allocation.

 Identifying cases for de-allocation

-At times, it will be necessary to identify a case or cases for de-allocation that will have the least impact on the child or impact on progressing the case toward the permanency objective.
-Consider the current risk assessment, the case planning and review cycle, and the key principles for case allocation.
+At times, it will be necessary to identify a case or cases for de-allocation.
+Cases identified for de-allocation will be those with the least impact on the child and/or impact on progressing the case toward the permanency objective.
+In making a de-allocation decision, consideration should be given to the current risk assessment, the case planning and review cycle, and the key principles for case allocation.

 The presence of some or all of the following may assist to identify cases to be de-allocated: